Grand Unification Higgs-$\mathcal{R}^2$ Inflation: Complementarity between Proton Decay and CMB Observables: GUT Inflation

 \subsection{Palatini \(\mathcal{R}^2\) case}

 Building on the $SO(10)$ setup described above, we extend the action in Eq.~\eqref{ActionJORD} by including the $\mathcal{R}^2$ term, consistently working in the Palatini formulation (as emphasized in Sec.~\ref{sec:model}).
-In our construction, the inflaton remains the GUT-singlet scalar $\phi$, whose Coleman--Weinberg potential $V_J(\phi)$ is generated by radiative effects of the GUT field content and whose vacuum expectation value sets the intermediate symmetry-breaking scale; the potential is explicitly given in Eq.~\eqref{PotentialJORD}.
+In our construction, the inflaton remains the GUT-singlet scalar $\phi$, whose Coleman-Weinberg potential $V_J(\phi)$ is generated by radiative effects of the GUT field content and whose vacuum expectation value sets the intermediate symmetry-breaking scale; the potential is explicitly given in Eq.~\eqref{PotentialJORD}.
 The $\mathcal{R}^2$ contribution is most conveniently handled in the Palatini formulation by introducing an auxiliary scalar $\chi$ that parametrizes the scalaron sector.
 The dimensionless coefficient $\alpha$ controls the strength of this sector, and thus the extent to which the scalaron modifies the effective gravitational coupling during inflation.
-Working in the Palatini formulation keeps the geometric extension minimal and algebraically tractable: the $\chi$ field encodes the $\mathcal{R}^2$ effects and provides a clear description of how the scalaron and the non-minimally coupled inflaton jointly reshape the Einstein-frame potential and inflationary dynamics The resulting action is then given by
+Working in the Palatini formulation keeps the geometric extension minimal and algebraically tractable.
+In this approach, the $\chi$ field encodes the $\mathcal{R}^2$ effects, and it provides a transparent description of how the scalaron and the non-minimally coupled inflaton jointly reshape the Einstein-frame potential and the resulting inflationary dynamics The resulting action is then given by

 We then perform a Weyl rescaling of the metric to express the action in the Einstein frame